parantapa/integrated-directional-gradients/README.md

 output path - The image is stored in this path (default is the same folder)

 The code is commented for ease of use

+To precisely visualize the interactions between phrases, we search over the test examples for instances of negations.
+The examples that we picked for the three datasets can be found in the 'Examples' folder.